By: Tony Christensen

-The financial world has been conditioned to view investment allocation under the parameters of how much equity vs bonds one should hold.
+The financial world has been conditioned to view investment allocation under the parameters of how much stock versus bonds one should hold.

 Not all bonds are created equal.
-But as a general rule, they carry specific downside risk associated with our current economic environment.
+But as a general rule, they may carry specific downside risk associated with the current economic environment.

-Last year prior to the election, municipal bonds did very well.
+The year prior to the 2016 Presidential election, municipal bonds were attractive.

-The thought process was if Hillary got elected, taxes would go up.
+The thought process was if Hillary had been elected, taxes would go up.

-Therefore, having tax free income generated by municipal bonds would be in high demand.
+Therefore, having tax free income generated by municipal bonds would be in higher demand.

 When Trump was elected, just the opposite happened.